miohtama/bitcoinaddress.js/README.rst

 Features
 ---------

-* Use ``bc://`` protocol to make payments from your desktop, web or mobile bitcoin wallet
+* Use `bitcoin: URI protocol <https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki>`_ to make payments from your desktop, web or mobile bitcoin wallet

+* Generate QR codes in-fly with JavaScript to make payments from mobile applications

 * Copy bitcoin address to the clipboard

+* Customize and extend easily with custom DOM templates and JavaScript hooks

 Demos
 ------